Dhaka, Bangladesh – the World’s Most Crowded City

 Johan Smits takes a deep breath before plunging into the world’s most crowded city, Bangladesh’s capital Dhaka.

 I’m a fan of Sci-Fi films.
 And often it’s the atmospheric, non-tech parts of them that I like most.
-Grimy streets crowded with hawkers selling unidentifiable food items, such as in Cloud Atlas; or chaotic night scenes distorted by the dirty colours of old neon lights in Blade Runner; the unlikely presence of hopelessly antiquated things, such as the dingy Chinese junk in The Fifth Element.
-And then there’s the smoke, those ubiquitous plumes obscuring everything in a diaphanous haze.
-But no Sci-Fi film can compete with the dystopian vision of the future evoked in present day Dhaka.
+Grimy streets crowded with hawkers selling unidentifiable food items, such as in Cloud Atlas; chaotic night scenes distorted by the dirty colours of old neon lights in Blade Runner; or the unlikely presence of hopelessly antiquated things, like the dingy Chinese junk in The Fifth Element.
+But no Sci-Fi film can compete with the dystopian vision of the future evoked in present-day Dhaka.

-It’s Abdul who has brought me to these dockyards.
-I know his proposed itinerary is taking much longer than my original plan of visiting the 17th-century Lalbagh fort, and that he’s overcharging me, but I like Abdul’s entrepreneurial spirit, and his job of pedalling humans through Dhaka’s heavily polluted and eternally congested traffic – which he does with remarkable cheer – is a thankless one.
+It’s Abdul who has brought me here.
+I know his proposed itinerary is taking much longer than my original plan of visiting the 17th-century Lalbagh Fort, and that he’s overcharging me, but I like Abdul’s entrepreneurial spirit, and his job of pedalling humans through Dhaka’s heavily polluted and eternally congested traffic – which he does with remarkable cheer – is a thankless one.

 Dhaka is a continuous time warp between past, future and present

-The workers demand I take selfies with them on my phone, which makes for a festive mood in surreal contrast with our grim surroundings.
+The workers demand I take selfies with them, which makes for a festive mood in surreal contrast with our grim surroundings.
 But one young guy with whom I’m sharing my wooden bench remains quiet.
 Through Abdul’s translating I learn that his name is Russell and he’s 25.
 “He transports stuff by carrying,” answers Abdul when I ask about Russell’s job.
-He earns up to 1,000 taka on a good day, which is about $12.
-When I take Russell’s photo I notice how handsome he is – in another world, he could be a model – but his forlorn eyes will haunt me for days.
+He earns up to 1,000 taka on a good day, or about $12.
+When I take Russell’s photo I notice how handsome he is – in another world he could be a model – but his forlorn eyes will haunt me for days.

 When we leave I’m not allowed to pay for my tea.
-It is this juxtaposition that will come to summarise my entire Bangladesh visit of the next two weeks: indescribable destitution and improbable hospitality.
+It’s this juxtaposition that will come to summarise my Bangladesh visit of the next two weeks: indescribable destitution and improbable hospitality.

 Old Dhaka: ancient forts, mosques and churches

 After 48 hours I realise that the capital of Bangladesh is the opposite of timelessness.
 Professions that have gone extinct elsewhere, crumbling monuments from bygone eras and ancient customs mix here with some of the largest shopping malls in Asia, acute climate change problems and apocalyptic scenes of pollution projecting a future environmental meltdown.
 Dhaka is a continuous time warp between past, future and present.
 Already hosting a population of 20 million, it’s the fastest growing mega city on the planet.
 Extremely noisy, full of bright, primary colours with lots of dark patches, around-the-clock movement, dirty, alive, home of the poor and the corrupt but rich in character.
-It’s like a massive heart burst out of its body, beating frenetically to stay alive.
+It’s like a massive heart grown out of its body, beating frenetically to stay alive.
 With a constant influx of climate refugees and other rural migrants, Dhaka is bursting at the seams – and the sewers, which overflow every rainy season.
-Never since staying in Kinshasa seven years ago have I experienced such a dysfunctional city.

 Don’t expect its monuments polished and its museums tranquil.
 When I do make it to the Lalbagh Fort, a half-finished Mughal structure from 1678, the street with the entrance is congested with a bustling humanity.
 The fort, it seems, is immensely popular with local visitors, perhaps partly because the large, open grounds provide a rare respite from the city’s incessant noise and traffic.
 The complex contains several impressive monuments including the mausoleum of Pari Bibi, the beloved daughter of Shaista Khan, a governor of Bengal and general in the Mughal army.
 Khan never completed building the fort as he thought his daughter’s untimely death was a bad omen.